 Project Partner.
 Michelle is a Lecturer in Physical Geography at Coventry University, specialising in palaeoecology and Quaternary science.
 Her research interests lie in the relationships between people and their environment, and particularly cultural responses to environmental change, during prehistory.
 Her recent work has focused on investigating these relationships within small island environments.“

 Project Partner.
 Suzi in an environmental archaeologist and runs the consultancy Richer Environmental, she is also an honorary associate at the University of York.
 She specialises in pollen analysis and the relationship between people and the environment in both the past and present.
 Suzi works on a range of projects in the UK, Ireland and France, both in the academic and commercial sectors.

 Project Researcher.
-Kim is a post doctoral researcher on the ‘Reconstructing the Wildscape’ project.
+Kim is a former post doctoral researcher on the ‘Reconstructing the Wildscape’ project.
+She is now working on another wetland project, Wet Futures, and continues to help with aspects of the Wildscapes Project.
 She specialises in understanding palaeoenvironments using proxies such as insects and geochemical markers.
 Her recent work has focused understanding Iron Age lake settlements and their impact on the environment.

 PhD student.
 Nika is a PhD student at Plymouth in Physical Geography, under the supervision of Dr Nicki Whitehouse and Dr Ben Gearey.
 She started in October 2017.
 After receiving her MSc in Archaeology of the North in 2014, she has been working in aerial imaging and geomatics in the United States.